GoHypernet/Galileo-sdk/docs/src/cargobays.rst

 .. image:: images/cargo_bays_select_dropbox.png

 If you have never logged into your Dropbox in the current webbrowser, you will be redirected to the Dropbox login page.
-Once you give Galileo permission to access your Dropbox account, you will be brought back to Galileo.
-Next, provide a name for your Dropbox Cargo Bay, set the permission level (read and write permission is required for results to be written back to your Dropbox account), and optionally provide a description so you remember what the Cargo Bay was for.
+Once you give Galileo permission to access your Dropbox account, you will be brought back to Galileo setup page.
+Next, provide a name for your Dropbox Cargo Bay, set the permission level (read and write permission is required for results to be written back to your Dropbox account), and optionally provide a description to denote the purpose of the Cargo Bay.

 .. image:: images/cargo_bays_name_dropbox.png

-The final step is to set your root folder for the Cargo Bay.
-This folder will set the highest folder access level that Missions will have with they refer to this Dropbox Cargo Bay.
+The final step is to set the root folder of the Cargo Bay.
+This folder will set the highest folder access level that Missions will have when they refer to this Dropbox Cargo Bay.
 You must check the acknowledgment box before you can complete your setup.

 .. image:: images/cargo_bays_dropbox_set_root.png